stekatag/bankist-app/README.md

 Bankist is a online banking app.
 Its main features are logging in with a username and password, viewing and sorting movements, transferring money to another account, requesting a bank loan, and deleting their account.

 ## 🧾 Demo accounts
-Log in with one of these accounts to take a look at the app's features.
+Log in with one of these accounts to review the app's features.

 | User        | PIN           |
 | ------------- |:-------------:|